 Neonatal Respiratory Distress Syndrome (NRDS)

-Neonatal Respiratory Distress Syndrome, also known as hyaline membrane disease, primarily affects premature infants born before 37 weeks of gestation.
-The condition is caused by a deficiency in surfactant, which is critical for keeping the alveoli (air sacs) open.
-Without enough surfactant, the alveoli collapse, leading to impaired gas exchange and difficulty breathing.
-NRDS is a medical emergency and often requires intensive care, including respiratory support and surfactant replacement therapy.
+Neonatal Respiratory Distress Syndrome, also called hyaline membrane disease, primarily affects premature infants born before 37 weeks of gestation.
+The root cause of neonatal respiratory distress syndrome is a deficiency in surfactant, which is crucial for keeping the alveoli open.
+Without enough surfactant, the alveoli collapse, leading to impaired gas exchange and significant difficulty breathing.
+Respiratory distress syndrome in premature infants is a critical condition that often requires intensive care, including surfactant replacement therapy and respiratory support.

 Acute Respiratory Distress Syndrome (ARDS)